Embattled Fed Gov. Lisa Cook says she'll sue Trump to keep her job

 Who's on the board?

-Trump seems to have since focused his attention on gappointed two members of the board, Christopher Waller and Michelle Bowman, in his first term and has named Steven Miran, a top White House economist, to replace Gov. Adriana Kugler, who stepped down unexpectedly Aug.
+Trump appointed two members of the board, Christopher Waller and Michelle Bowman, in his first term and has named Steven Miran, a top White House economist, to replace Gov. Adriana Kugler, who stepped down unexpectedly Aug.
 1. If Miran's nomination is approved by the Senate and Trump is able to replace Cook, he would have a 4-3 majority on the Fed's board.

 Trump criticized Powell at a cabinet meeting Tuesday and said ”we'll have a majority very shortly" on the Fed.